|Kimono and ruana cartoons from my sketchbooks|

 The ease and versatility of kimono and ruana shapes for crochet (as described in the newsletter) is such a rich topic that even the overflow from a newsletter issue is too much for a blog post!

-In the cartoons below, compare the mild variations in front and neck opening shapes.
+In the cartoons below, compare the seemingly minor variations in front and neck opening shapes.
 These are only a fraction of the very meaningful variations possible with this shape.

 Add to this that there are several other versatile simple shapes that also underlie many seemingly complex garments.
 I'm just mentioning this because today's blog topic is a mere taste of the cool stuff to consider when designing crochet clothing.

-Here are images in the newsletter that some people had a hard time seeing clearly enough:
+Here are images in the newsletter that some people had a hard time seeing clearly enough.
+I hope these help:

 You know what's funny to me?
 A few newsletter readers here and there have told me that I give away too much information in them.
 Sometimes I think it's from concern for my business and intellectual property, and I appreciate that, but I always see it as a good thing.
 GREAT, even.
 Can you imagine how awful the opposite would be?!
 (I can, because a few 'newsletters' I get are really just fancy advertising spam.
 They give nothing.)